philippotto-hauber/poll-tracker-assignment/README.md

 The script should be able to parse the (string) vote shares as floats.
 For example `'30'`, `'30.6'`, `'30,6'`, `'30.6%'` or typos like `'30.6$'` are all converted to `30.0` or `30.6`, respectively.
 However, if the conversion fails for some reason, the script does not raise an exception.
 Instead, vote shares that could not be parsed are set to `NaN` and in a subsequent step, polls for which all vote shares are `NaN` are dropped from the analysis and a warning is issued.

-The script also checks - accounting for rounding errors -  if the vote shares approximately sum to 1.
-This should catch potential data entry errors.
-An example is the poll by Policy Voice Polling on November 18th, 2023 where the reported vote share for the candidate Bulstrode suddenly jumps to over 0.6.
+The script also checks if the vote shares approximately sum to 1.[^sum_vote_share] This should catch potential data entry errors.
+An example is the poll by *Policy Voice Polling* on November 18th, 2023 where the reported vote share for the candidate Bulstrode suddenly jumps to over 0.6.
 The sum of vote shares for this poll is well over 1, suggesting a data entry error.
 Such polls are removed and a warning issued.
-Note that this approach will also catch any polls where the vote shares of some but not all candidates could not be parsed as floats!
+Note that this approach will also catch any polls where the vote shares of some but not all candidates could be converted to floats!

+[^sum_vote_share]: Because of rounding errors the sum of vote shares may not sum exactly to 1.
+I therefore only discard a poll if it lies outside a pre-specified range.
+Based on the observed sum of shares up until March 25, 2024 the default for this range  in the code is [0.985-1.015] which includes some larger rounding errors from polls by *DemocracyMeter* and *Civic Pulse* who report the percent vote shares without decimal places.

 ### Calculate trends